hieuhieu2202/smart_office_aiot/README.md

 Markers now change color based on sensor status.
 The dashboard checks the `GetSensorDataOverview` endpoint: markers are **green** when data is available for a sensor and **grey** when the sensor is offline.

+Tapping a marker opens a small dialog showing recent readings for that sensor.